dinamite-toolkit/dinamite-toolkit.github.io/_pages/user_guide.md

 # <a name="trace-parsing"></a> Binary trace parsing framework

+You can find our binary trace parsing tool [here](https://github.com/dinamite-toolkit/dinamite-binary-trace-parser)

 ## Building

-To build this, you must set `$INST_LIB` to point to the location of your `binaryinstrumentation.h` file and then run `make`.
+To build DINAMITE's binary trace toolkit, you must set `$INST_LIB` to point to the location of your `binaryinstrumentation.h` file and then run `make`.
 For example, assuming your DINAMITE LLVM pass lives in the $DINAMITE directory:

     INST_LIB=$DINAMITE/dinamite/library make